skalski/k_cipher/README.md

 # k_cipher
 This encryption is still in the test stage.

+## Improtant Notice:
+Please do not (yet) use the cipher.
+It is still in the development stage and many tests are still necessary.

 ## The acceptance criteria were:
 - easy to learn how it works (must be understood by an 8-year-old child)
 - the key must not be limited in its length